ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts.md

 - 2 **forum id**
 	ID of the forum channel which the information is wanted from

+## Rate Limits

+This command has no rate or concurrency limits.

 ## 🔒 Required permissions

-Requires the `manage server` permission
+Monni requires the `manage server` permission